19 August 2026

 If the World Is Really Gone

-If you've already done something drastic – deleted the folder, overwrote it with a blank save, worked on it without a backup – there may not be anything to recover.
-Windrose doesn't keep automatic shadow copies of world state.
+Beyond that, Windrose doesn't keep automatic shadow copies of server world state.
 Cloud Backup is your safety net, and if you didn't have a backup from before the incident, you're starting over.

 Sorry.
 It's the Early Access survival game circle of life.
 Going forward, schedule daily Cloud Backups via Scheduled Tasks in the panel and you won't get bitten like this again.